peck94/robusthub/docs/intro.rst

     # The model can be loaded from PyTorch Hub
     model = models.load('pytorch/vision', 'resnet18')

-    # The threat model is Linfty at eps = 0.03
+    # The threat model is Linfty at eps = 0.03 and clipping between (0,1)
     threat_model = threats.Composite([
         threats.Linf(.03),
         threats.Bounds(0, 1)])